Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Introduction

 \section{Introduction}

-In recent years, atomistic simulations and materials science have undergone a profound transformation.
-While Density Functional Theory (DFT)~\citep{DFT} remains the method of choice for balancing accuracy and generality, it is computationally demanding, with costs often scaling as $\mathcal{O}(N^3)$ or higher.
-This significantly limits the range of systems and phenomena that can be realistically studied, restricting DFT's applicability in areas such as high-throughput materials discovery, complex chemical reactions, and predictive modeling of large or dynamic systems.
-The growing availability of large, accurate first-principles datasets has consequently driven the development of machine learning interatomic potentials (MLIPs), which enable simulations at previously unattainable scales while delivering near ab initio accuracy across diverse chemistries.

-MLIPs typically decompose the total energy into atomic site energy, which depend on the local environment of individual atoms.
-Early generations of MLIPs relied on fixed hand-crafted representations and simple Cartesian neural networks that mapped atomic coordinates and species to invariant features.
-These invariant approaches achieved considerable success by ensuring translational, rotational, and permutational symmetries~\citep{BPNN, MTP, REANN, SchNet, DeepMD}.
+Atomistic simulations rely on accurate potential energy surfaces (PES) to describe structures and dynamics across molecules and condensed phases.
+While density functional theory (DFT) is the reliability reference, $\mathcal{O}(N^3)$ or higher scaling limits the accessibility of atomistic simulations, motivating machine learning interatomic potentials (MLIPs) as practical surrogates.
+MLIPs typically decompose the total energy into atomic site energies, which depend on the local environment of individual atoms.
+Early generations often relied on fixed hand-crafted representations and simple Cartesian neural networks that mapped atomic coordinates and species into invariant features.
+These invariant approaches achieved considerable success by ensuring translational, rotational, and permutational invariance~\citep{BPNN, MTP, REANN, SchNet, DeepMD}.
 However, they were fundamentally limited in accuracy and their ability to capture tensorial physical quantities.
 The advent of equivariant message passing neural networks marked a major breakthrough.
-By incorporating irreducible representations of the O(3) group via spherical harmonics, models such as NequIP, Allegro and MACE~\citep{NequIP, Allegro,MACE} introduced physics-informed inductive biases that significantly improved data efficiency and generalization.
-Equivariant features within these networks transform consistently under rotations and inversions, allowing not only scalar properties such as energy to be predicted but also vectorial and tensorial properties such as dipole moments, and polarizabilities.
-This shift revolutionized the field and made spherical harmonic based methods the mainstream choice.
+By incorporating irreducible representations of the O(3) group via spherical tensor (ST), models such as NequIP, Allegro and MACE~\citep{NequIP, Allegro,MACE} introduced physics-informed inductive biases that significantly improved data efficiency and generalization.
+This shift revolutionized the field and made ST-based methods the mainstream choice.
 Nevertheless, spherical tensor formulations present intrinsic challenges.
-The use of Clebsch-Gordan coefficients to couple angular momenta incurs substantial computational cost.
-Moreover, spherical tensors are defined with respect to a fixed axis, commonly the $z$ axis, which introduces directional bias~\citep{ICT_book, ICTP}.
+The use of Clebsch-Gordan (CG) coefficients to couple angular momenta incurs substantial computational cost.
+CG-free methods, such as the SO(2) tensor product~\citep{eSCN}, cannot be used for ACE, because these require one of the features to be fixed as a spherical harmonic.
+Moreover, ST are defined with respect to a fixed axis, commonly the $z$ axis, which introduces directional bias~\citep{ICT_book, ICTP}.